 Propel build to last and these helicopters can survive crashes, dives and even children.
 There are a range of helicopters designed to suit all abilities and ages; from children and inexperienced flyers to the true enthusiastic, from indoor to outdoor and from sole flying to full combat capability, there is a helicopter for everyone!

+At the event, we tried the Hovermaxx UFO and Air Combat.
 The Hovermaxx UFO is perfect for the younger child and beginner flyers.
 It features a 50-foot range, infra-red remote with variable speeds, and controllable coloured LED lights for night flying.
 It charges directly from the 2 in 1 controller charger.
 It requires 6 AAA batteries (not included) to power it.
 It take 25 minutes to charge which provides 10 minutes of flying time.

 This simple single channel controls the UFO to fly up, down and hovers and is for indoor use only.
 Once you master the controller lever, the UFO is in fact quite easy to control.
 Both my children need plenty of practice in using the controller.
 They are available from Maplin stores or online.